dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 Generative and Discriminative Modeling
 --------------------------------------

-*Generative* modelling is concerned with the modeling the joint distribution of random variables :math:`X, Y`, whereas *discriminative* modeling is concerned with the conditional distribution of :math:`X \mid Y`.
+*Generative* modeling is concerned with the modeling the joint distribution of random variables :math:`X, Y`, whereas *discriminative* modeling is concerned with the conditional distribution of :math:`X \mid Y`.

-Generative modelling with annealing quantum computers is modeled by Boltzmann machines and quantum Boltzmann machines [Ami2018]_, [Ack1985]_---families of learnable probability models over binary data.\ [#]_
+Generative modeling with annealing quantum computers is modeled by Boltzmann machines and quantum Boltzmann machines [Ami2018]_, [Ack1985]_---families of learnable probability models over binary data.\ [#]_

-Discriminative modelling with annealing quantum computers can be modelled using both Boltzmann machines and quantum neural networks [Kak1995]_, [Chr1995]_.
+Discriminative modeling with annealing quantum computers can be modeled using both Boltzmann machines and quantum neural networks [Kak1995]_, [Chr1995]_.

 .. [#]